bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - Cross-team Ops Rotation - Ensure alignment from POs on desired outcome (as well as the resourcing required)
 - Business Registry location for training videos - 6580.
 Present approach to other teams.
 Could be used as an approach for resources for partner apps?
+- Migrating PROD to OCP4 - either full or dry-run on April 11
+- Migrating PROD to OCP4 - final date if not done on the 11th, April 18th

 ----
 Mar 26, 2021